 - Play is an important avenue for early learning that capitalizes on children’s natural curiosity and exuberance.

-Sally is an active member of the community.
-She Past Chair of a provincially-funded organization that is the single point of access for all adults and children with developmental disabilities and mental health issues in the Niagara Region.
-Sally is also a member of the Board of Trustees of the Textile Museum of Canada.
+- Past Chair of a provincially funded organization, the single point of access for all adults and children with developmental disabilities and mental health issues in the Niagara Region

-All assistants have an undergraduate degree or relevant college qualifications.
+Classroom assistants have an undergraduate degree, relevant college qualifications, or many years’ experience working with young children.
 Because we encourage staff to become better qualified, several are pursuing further education.

 Our goal is to provide a high quality programs for young children in a safe and responsive environment where children are actively involved in a variety of experiences designed to promote their physical, social, emotional, and cognitive development.